pragati1322/inventory-sales-management-system/README.md

-This project is a Python-based Inventory and Sales Management System with email alerts for low stock.
+Inventory and Sales Management System

+This project is a Python-based Inventory and Sales Management System that helps manage product inventory and sales transactions efficiently.
+The system allows users to add, update, search, and delete products, record sales, and calculate total revenue.
+It also includes a low stock alert feature that sends an email notification when the quantity of a product falls below a specified limit.

 ## Features